 Living on campus in a university residence hall is considered an important part of student life.
-Over 7,000 students are accommodated in double rooms, multiple occupancy rooms, singles and apartments in 24 residence halls.
-All halls are coeducational and range in sizes from 100 to 500 students.
-Each fall the residence halls provide a new home for more than 6,000 entering freshmen.
-Subject to the availability of space, all freshmen are required to live in a residence hall for two academic semesters (a summer term does not count as an academic semester), unless they are married or live with parents and have permission to commute.
+Over 7,000 students are accommodated in double rooms, multiple-occupancy rooms, singles and apartments in 24 residence halls.
+All halls are coeducational and range in sizes from 100 to 700 students.
+Each fall the residence halls provide a new home for more than 6,000 entering first-year students.
+Subject to the availability of space, all first-year students are required to live in a residence hall for two academic semesters (a summer term does not count as an academic semester), unless they are married or live with parents and have permission to commute.
 Requests for permission to reside off campus for other reasons are considered on their merits, taking into account individual circumstances.

 The residence halls provide a range of services and programs designed to support the intellectual, social and personal growth of single student residents.
-All residence halls, for example, offer tutoring services to residents at no cost.
+For example, all first year students are eligible for free tutoring, often within their residence hall.
 Additionally, a variety of academic and social programs are sponsored by residence hall and other university staff.

 For more information about university housing options and/or permission to reside off campus, prospective students may contact: